gridbugs/gridbugs.org/_posts/2018-03-10-meters-below-the-ground.md

  - 10 different types of meter
  - Alien insect lifecycles
  - 4 different mission types
- - Runs in a browser
+ - Runs in a browser, Windows, Linux an macOS
  - Gorgeously-rendered ascii unicode graphics
  - Unix terminal support (linux and macos-non-app only)